Here are some of the recent programs that we enjoyed.

 We thank Dr. Madhvani for his engaging and informative presentation—and for his dedication to our community’s health and safety. (contributed by Barbara A.)

 The purposes of the new park’s features are to provide places to move, to perform, to relax, and to serve as a community gathering hub.
 Suggestions tended to be specific.
 Adirondack chairs for seating instead of park benches.
-The timeline given for a return visit after the entire community has contributed to the plan is this October through December.

 Our 78th Los Altos Kiwanis Pet Parade took place on Saturday, May 17, 2025 at 10am